Severson-Group/AMDC-Hardware/uAMDC/README.md

 ## Repository Structure
 The `altium` directory contains all files pertaining to schematics / board design in Altium Designer.
 These files should be the latest working copy of the project.

-The `RevxxA` directory currently contains 3D images of the uAMDC, the BOM, and a pdf copy of the uAMDC schematics.
+The `REV20201101A` directory contains 3D images of the uAMDC, the BOM, a pdf copy of the uAMDC schematics, and the gerbers to order this board.